Using Oracle Ksplice in Oracle Linux

 uptrack

 command for configuring such clients.
 The uptrack client, or the standard client, is a subset of the functionality of the enhanced client.
-Thus, theksplice
+Thus, you can use theksplice

 command to manage these clients' updates and patches.